Kajak

 14th stage in Serbia 🇷🇸

 “It was very hot today and there was no wind at all, no cooling or shade in sight.
 That's why we only covered 103 km.
-According to our calculations, tomorrow evening we will have a Romanian signal and we will come to the border with Romania!!!"
+According to our calculations, tomorrow evening we will have a Romanian signal and will come to the border with Romania!!!"

 15th stage of the day Ram 🇷🇸 to Svinița 🇷🇴 in Romania